 Reading The Meter: State of the Industry Report

-Registration is now open for Transforming Mobility: The Auto Innovators Summit.
-The Summit, being held virtually November 3 - 4, 2021, brings together the companies, innovators, policy leaders, and forward thinkers driving the future of personal mobility.
-REGISTER HERE.
+Transforming Mobility: The Auto Innovators Summit is now available to watch on-demand!
+The Summit, held virtually November 3 - 4, 2021, brought together the companies, innovators, policy leaders, and forward thinkers driving the future of personal mobility.
+WATCH NOW!.

 Autos2050®, a project of the Alliance for Automotive Innovation, is a future-focused initiative designed to support and showcase the auto industry’s continued evolution.
 Through multiple formats, including forums, podcasts, and our signature event, Transforming Mobility: The Auto Innovators Summit, our programs deliver the latest cleaner, safer, smarter mobility insights and trends.

 To the casual observer, it may seem that the rapid development and adoption of electric vehicles may have happened overnight.
 In reality, this transformation has taken many years to unfold, not to mention many twists and turns.
 In this episode, host John Bozzella talks with Professor John Graham of the O’Neill School of Public and Environmental Affairs at Indiana University about how we have arrived at this point.
 Dr. Graham explains the various influences that have played a role and will continue to play a role in the proliferation of EVs.

 The greater automobile industry extends well beyond the iconic names of auto companies familiar to us all.
 Auto manufacturing depends on thousands of companies supplying parts, components and materials, as well as a vast retail and vehicle maintenance network.
 The greater industry supports roughly 10 million American jobs – delivering not just vehicles, but billions in paychecks to workers.